Speech Therapy at Progress Therapy Center

 “School Ready” Speech Services

 Children attend therapy sessions after school, ensuring a seamless extension of their learning day without disrupting their school schedule.
-Our goal is to help children thrive
+Our goal is to help children thrive!

 How Do I Know If My Child Needs Speech Therapy?

-Every child develops at their own pace, but there are certain signs that may indicate your child could benefit from speech and language support.
+Every child develops at their own pace, but there are certain signs that may indicate your child could benefit from speech & language support.
 If you notice any of the following, it may be time to consider a speech therapy evaluation:

 For Toddlers and Preschoolers (Ages 1–5):